lightray22/andromeda-desktop-clients/README.md

 * Changing debug/metrics output
 * Doing a request dry-run

-The general usage is the same as the real CLI interface, but with different global options.
+The general usage is the same as the real CLI interface, but with different global options, and with -- before the server command.
 Parameter syntax, attaching/uploading files and using environment variables is the same ([syntax reference](https://github.com/irondrive/andromeda-server#general-usage)).
 Batching is not yet supported.

+Note that non-file and non-environment action params will be sent as URL variables.
+Use stdin (opt@ or opt!) or environment variables for private data, as they will be sent in the POST body instead.

 Run `./andromeda-cli --help` to see the available options.

-Example that shows the available API calls: `./andromeda-cli -a (url) core usage`
+Example that shows the available API calls: `./andromeda-cli -a (url) -- core usage`

 # FUSE Client